This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 The winner is Koinly!
-Koinly, for most people, will be less expensive, supports more crypto and exchanges, is better for liquidity mining, but Cointrackers has a better user experience.
+Koinly, for most people, will be less expensive, supports more crypto and exchanges, is better for liquidity mining, but Cointracker has a better user experience and is great for mobile

 Keep reading, and I’ll share how both of these software are different in pricing, how many exchanges and cryptos they support, how they handle liquidity mining, ease of use, and 2 tips to save you the MOST money on taxes.